PseudoDevs/IamGhost/FATAL13.md

-Last updated: 2024-04-02 17:08:29
+Last updated: 2024-04-02 17:09:03
-Random Quote: Life shrinks or expands in proportion to one's courage. - Anaïs Nin
+Random Quote: Trust only movement.
+Life happens at the level of events, not of words.
+Trust movement. - Alfred Adler